cjdbarlow/Part-One/adrenal-hormones.md

 * Dopamine

 Synthesis of catecholamines occurs in the **adrenal medulla**, which is a **modified sympathetic ganglion** composed of **chromaffin cells**.
 * Synthesis and release is dependent on **ACh release** by the presynaptic neuron
-    Unlike many other hormones, catecholamine secretion is not a negative-feedback loop
+Unlike many other hormones, catecholamine secretion is not a negative-feedback loop.

 Process of catecholamine synthesis:
 * **Tyrosine** is concentrated in the adrenal medulla